 Dually enrolled (Medicare-Medicaid) clients and Medicare only clients may be eligible to receive certain home and community based services under the Community Options Program Entry System (COPES) or Title XIX Personal Care programs.
-These programs are administered under the Department of Social and Health Services'- Aging and Disabilities Services Administration (ADSA).
-Please contact your local ADSA field office for more information on these programs (see Important Contacts).
+These programs are administered under the Department of Social and Health Services'- Aging and Long-Term Support Administration (ALTSA).
+Contact the local ALTSA field office for more information on these programs (see Resources Available).

-Dually enrolled clients who do NOT meet Home Bound status criteria per Medicare are eligible for Home Health through Medicaid.
-Providers need to indicate "NOT HOMEBOUND" on the UB-04 box 80 REMARKS.
+Dually enrolled clients who do NOT meet "Home Bound" status criteria per Medicare are eligible for Home Health through Medicaid.
+Providers must indicate "NOT HOMEBOUND" on the UB-04 box 80 REMARKS.